hashintel/hash/libs/@local/hql/README.md

 ## Language

+Language design documentation and a specification of the language will be provided in the future.

-The language design docs are found in Notion, but in general the CST of the language is very basic, only consisting of three different constructs:
+The CST of the language is very basic, only consisting of three different constructs:

 - Function Invocation: A function invocation has multiple possible forms:
   - `[name, ...args]`